Beach cleaning: Educational programs and awareness campaigns

 Educational and awareness campaigns can be developed by schools or promoted by government.
 Both have effectively enhanced their target audience's knowledge of marine litter, perception of the extent of the issue, and catalyzed behavior change.

-Multiple studies research the impact of service learning programs on students’ level of knowledge accumulation and awareness of both marine litter and broader marine conservation issues.
-For example, Owens (2018) studied the self-reported change in student's perception of their knowledge about ocean conservation and environmental behavior.
+Multiple studies research the impact of service learning programs on students' level of knowledge accumulation and awareness of both marine litter and broader marine conservation issues.
+For example, Owens (2018) studied the self-reported change in students' perception of their knowledge about ocean conservation and environmental behavior.
 The study compared the responses of two groups: an undergraduate class enrolled in a seminar course supplemented by a service learning opportunity cleaning beaches and an undergraduate class enrolled in a traditional laboratory-based environmental science course.
 Students who participated in beach cleaning reported a significantly greater perception of knowledge and environmentally-friendly behavior compared to the students in the laboratory-based class.
 The students who participated in beach cleaning also saw a significantly greater increase in their scores for perceived knowledge and environmentally-friendly behavior compared to the other cohort.

 Educational campaigns can spread knowledge and incite behavior change beyond the target audience.
 For example, Hartley et al. (2015) explains that students who participated in beach cleaning with their school encouraged their friends and family to join them in adopting mitigation and prevention behaviors.